 Most people buy life insurance when something good happens in their lives, like the purchase of a new home or the birth of a child.
 These events mean more financial responsibility, and protecting your family with enough life insurance is essential.

 So what is the best way to go about shopping for life insurance and deciding how much coverage you need?
 Most people approach the buying process in the same way: “It’s insurance … I will probably never need it … I just need to find the least expensive coverage possible.”

-It’s OK to look for low cost life insurance, but there are some important things to consider when deciding what policy — term, whole or universal life insurance, to name a few — to buy and how to buy it.
+It’s OK to look for low cost life insurance, of course, but there are some important things to consider when deciding what type of policy—term, whole, or universal life insurance, to name a few—to buy and how to buy it.

 Types of life insurance

 To make an informed decision, you must first educate yourself on the various types of life insurance products available.

 Term life insurance, which provides death benefit protection for a limited number of years (terms), offers the lowest premiums.
 That’s why most young people start off buying it.